plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 # Tbcpay - online payments php SDK

-Making payment work on your website is a pain!
+Making credit card payments work on your website is a pain!
 So to make everyones' life a bit easier we are sharing the
 Georgian TBC payment gateway sdk on GitHub.